Fungus Gnats on Cast Iron Plant: The Pest That Reveals Hidden Overwatering

 - Tiny dark gnats rising up out of the pot whenever it's bumped or watered

-- White larvae with black head capsules visible in the top layer of soil
+- White larvae with black head capsules visible when the top layer of soil is disturbed

-- Gnats concentrated near the soil surface and drainage hole
+- Gnats concentrated near the soil surface and around the drainage hole rather than on the leaves

-- Unexpected slow decline despite apparently correct care — larval root feeding may be causing subclinical damage
+- Unexpected slow decline despite apparently correct above-ground care, since larval root feeding can cause damage before it's visible in the foliage

 Causes

-Persistently moist soil from overwatering or poorly draining mix
+Persistently moist soil from overwatering or a poorly draining mix

-Aspidistra elatior should realistically never have a fungus gnat problem if watered correctly.
-Bradysia spp. (fungus gnats) larvae require continuously moist soil with organic content to feed and develop.
-A cast iron plant in appropriate mix (perlite-amended for drainage) watered only when the top 2 inches are dry will have a soil-moisture profile that is inhospitable to gnat larvae — the soil dries too completely between waterings to sustain larval development.
-Fungus gnats on a cast iron plant are almost always a direct indicator that the soil is being kept too moist.
-Either the watering frequency is too high, the mix is too water-retentive, or the plant is in a pot without adequate drainage.
-Treating the gnats without correcting the underlying soil moisture issue will produce endless reinfestation.
+Aspidistra elatior should realistically never have a fungus gnat problem if it's being watered correctly.
+Bradysia species (fungus gnats) larvae need continuously moist soil with organic content to feed and develop through their life cycle.
+A cast iron plant in appropriate mix — perlite-amended for drainage — watered only when the top 2 inches are dry has a soil-moisture profile that's inhospitable to gnat larvae, because the soil dries too completely between waterings to sustain them.
+Fungus gnats on a cast iron plant are therefore almost always a direct indicator that the soil is being kept too moist.
+Either the watering frequency is too high for how slowly this particular plant uses water, the mix is too water-retentive, or the pot lacks adequate drainage.
+Treating the gnats without correcting the underlying soil moisture will produce endless reinfestation, since new eggs are laid in the same damp surface layer as fast as the previous generation is removed.

 How to Fix It